ericdaat/ericdaat.github.io/content/flask-app-production.md

 ## Putting uWSGI behing NGINX reverse proxy
-The document from uWSGI states that you should use uWSGI behind a reverse proxy such as NGINX.
+I like to run uWSGI behind a reverse proxy such as NGINX.
 This is fairly easy with this configuration file:

 ``` text
 upstream backend {